Florence and Tuscany, a perfect 4-day pre- or post cruise adventure

 Getting there

-For those of you not wanting to drive, there are many fantastic guided bus tour to Siena and San Gimignano from Florence.
-Expect a long day, however the experience will most likely stay with you forever.
+For those who don’t want to drive, there are many fantastic guided bus tours to Siena and San Gimignano from Florence.
+Expect a long day, but the experience will most likely stay with you forever.
 This is an exceptionally beautiful part of Italy.
-Some tours also include the medival town of Lucca.
+Some tours also include the medieval town of Lucca.

 Siena